As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Staurolite

-Staurolite is a mineral found in rocks altered by regional metamorphisms, such as schist and shale.
-It is frequently found in association with almandine garnet, muscovite, and kyanite, which formed at the same pressures and temperatures.
+Staurolite is a mineral found in regional metamorphic rocks like schist and shale.
+It is frequently associated with almandine garnet, muscovite, and kyanite, forming under similar pressures and temperatures.

-Staurolite is famous for its twinned cruciform crystals, known as a fairy cross or fairy stone.
-It is abundant in a few places in Patrick County, Virginia—notably Fairy Stone State Park.
-Staurolite is deep brown, reddish-brown, black, yellowish-brown, or dark gray.
+Staurolite is famous for its twinned cruciform crystals, also known as fairy crosses or fairy stones.
+It is abundant in a few Patrick County, Virginia locations, notably Fairy Stone State Park.
+Staurolite can be deep brown, reddish brown, black, yellowish brown, or dark gray.

 Staurolite is the State of Georgia‘s official mineral and can be found in Fannin County.
 Staurolite crystals typically have rough and pitted surfaces due to the inclusions of garnet, mica, and other minerals, which makes them difficult to polish.